 Imagine you have a bag, containing 3 red balls and 9 green balls.
 If you remove 3 balls from the bag, the probability that 0, 1, 2 or 3 of these balls are red can be calculated is given by the hypergeometric distribution.

 These probabilities are calculated by the Excel Hypgeom.Dist function, in cells A2-A5 of the above spreadsheet on the right.

 Note that this example calculates the probability density function.
 This gives the probability of exactly sample_s successes occurring.

-Imagine that you have the same bag as in Example 1 (above), which again, contains 3 red balls and 9 green balls.
+Imagine that you have the same bag as in Example 1, which again, contains 3 red balls and 9 green balls.

 The Excel Hypgeom.Dist function, can also be used to the calculate the probability of at most 0, 1, 2 or 3 red balls being selected from a sample of 3 balls, taken from the bag.

 Further examples of the Excel Hypgeom.Dist function can be found on the Microsoft Office website.

 If you get an error from the Excel Hypgeom.Dist function this is likely to be one of the following: